 Despite its popularity as an orchid mimic, there is no evidence that this species is mimicking a specific flower.
-Observations from the field have shown that the orchid mantis is frequently found on the flowers of Straits rhododendron (Melastoma polyanthum).
-A study done in 2013 looked at whether or not the mantis' disguise offers an attractive stimulus to potential prey.
+Most of the pictures you see on the internet are actually showing orchid mantids sitting atop cultivated Phalaenopsis or Dendrobium orchids that simply do not occur in the wild.
+Observations from the field have shown that the orchid mantis is frequently found on the flowers of Straits meadowbeauty (Melastoma polyanthum).
+A study done in 2013 looked at whether or not the mantids disguise offers an attractive stimulus to potential prey.
 Indeed, there is some evidence for UV absorption as well as convincing bilateral symmetry that is very flower-like.
 They also exhibit the ability to change their color to some degree depending on the background.

 The fact of the matter is, we still don't know very much about this species.
 It is speculated that the mimicry is both for protection and for hunting.
 As O'Hanlon (2016) put it, "The orchid mantis' predatory strategy can be interpreted as a form of 'generalized food deception' rather than 'floral mimicry'."
 It just goes to show you how easily popular misconceptions can spread.
 Until more studies are performed, the orchid mantis will continue to remain a beautiful mystery.